mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 {% endcode %}

 {% hint style="warning" %}
-Admittedly the event structure (despite our decoupling of the emitter itself) is tied to EventBridge that is acceptable as we are actually only using EventBridge in our project.
+Admittedly the event structure (despite our decoupling of the emitter itself) is tied to EventBridge which is acceptable as we are actually only using EventBridge in our project.
 If we would support truly different emitters we would perhaps need to add further abstractions on the event shape.
-In the context of this project we can accept that as a trivia item.
+In the context of this project, we can accept that as a trivia item.
 {% endhint %}

 ### Metadata